 If you can, go as a big group!
 4 or 5 of us moms used to all meet up there together, some with one child, others with 4 and the crew assisted!
 Older kids went on rides together, younger kids went on with mom while another mom hung with the others.
 Taking the “village” along is a big help!

-If you have older kids, check out the concerts at the TD South Stage.
+If you have older kids, check out the concerts at the Northern Lights stage.
 It’s so much fun taking them to their first concert and you really can’t beat entertainment that is included with your ticket price.
-Plus the Tim Hortons North Stage includes lots of fun family friendly acts.
+Plus the Klondike Park’s Francophone Stage includes lots of fun family friendly acts AND the Silver Slipper offers a mix of musical offerings that vibrate with Caribbean energy and Afro rhythms.
 Full line ups can be found on their website.

 12. Have Fun